noaaharonTAU/CurrentTrendsinIndustrialMathProject/README.md

 pip install -r requirements.txt
 ```

 If you prefer not to use a venv, run `pip install -r requirements.txt` from the project folder (use `python3` and `pip3` if your system defaults to Python 2).
+Ensure your Python version is 3.9 or 3.10.

 ### 3. Run from the terminal